f

 Sections

-How to create a project section
+How to add a project section

-Create a new section
+Add a new section

 How to add your tasks to specific sections